 If you're an Android user thinking about moving to iPhone (or if you've already made the switch from Android to iOS), you may be concerned about transferring all your data - music, photos, videos, contacts, calendar and so on - and making sure nothing is lost in the process.
 Luckily you've come to the right place.

 The basic principle is to back up to either the cloud or a desktop machine, and then sync to your new device.
 Even better, Apple has launched an Android app specifically to guide you through this process.

 If you'd like to make the same journey in the opposite direction, see How to transfer from iPhone to Android.
 And for transfers within Apple's walled garden, try How to move from an old iPhone to a new iPhone along with the more specific How to transfer music from one iPhone to another.

 Move to iOS app

 When iOS 9 launched, it brought with it a new Move to iOS Android app that wirelessly transfers a user's "contacts, message history, camera photos and videos, web bookmarks, mail accounts, calendars, wallpaper, and DRM-free songs and books" from an Android phone to their new iPhone.
-(Note that this will work for iOS 10 too.)
+(Note that this will work for iOS 10 and iOS 11 too.)

 You'll also be given some advice on apps.
 The switching process will suggests any free apps that were on your Android device and which are also available on Apple's App Store, helping you to quickly get back on your feet.
 Paid apps which you owned on Android and for which iOS versions are available will be added to your wish list in the App Store.

 Once the process is done, the Android app helpfully prompts users to recycle their Android phone.
 This is presumably for environmentally friendly reasons, although cynics might argue that the company is trying to make it harder for ex-Androiders to go back.